 The positive outlook remains that we may still reach a deal with the EU and be in a better position to offer visa-free movement in both directions.
 In the event that no deal is reached, it could mean pre-travel visa application forms with reams of supporting documents for some destinations which were previously easily accessible.
 However, it’s more than likely that the impact will be muted by whatever schemes come into place post-Brexit.

 As a travel visa agent, we will of course be following progress on this particular issue very closely, and bring you any updates on deals as they are reached throughout this uncertain period.

 Getting in touch for a travel visa

 In the meantime, if you are travelling to a destination which does currently require you to hold a visa and you are based in the UK, we can help.
 Get in touch with our friendly visa specialists by visiting our site and request a personalised quotation based on your requirements.
-You can also give us a call directly on +44 (0) 330 088 1142 (option 3), send us a message via WhatsApp on mobile, use our live chat system, or e-mail us at firstname.lastname@example.org.
+You can also give us a call directly on +44 (0) 330 088 1142 (option 3), send us a text message via WhatsApp, use our live chat system, or e-mail us at firstname.lastname@example.org.